 Visual Snow Initiative established newfound awareness and media presence for Visual Snow Syndrome through continuous advocacy efforts, including sponsoring the Daytime Emmy Awards, creating public service announcements, awareness campaigns via social media, educational videos, and featured articles, news outlets, as well as partnerships with public figures, publications, and medical professionals to highlight the condition.

-Visual Snow Initiative created the first Global Directory of Visual Snow Doctors and Specialists.
+First Global Directory of Visual Snow Doctors and Specialists.

 Visual Snow Initiative funded studies focusing on the pathophysiology and neurological underpinnings of Visual Snow Syndrome, including abnormal activity in the visual processing pathways of the brain and the condition’s relationship with migraine/migraine aura; Neuroimaging identified brain abnormalities that helped explain key features of the condition, including abnormal sensory processing, photophobia, and more.